Francsy/TB001-MyFirstRepo-Letter/README.md

 # MyFirstRepo
+A markup letter built in the best html structure that a rookie with not much html construction knowledge could do.
+Still there is a lot of fresh passion into this simple letter.

 In this exercise, I tried to markup a letter (which I received in an image) with the HTML tags I learned on the first day of bootcamp.